Download our updated information on private care in the UK.

 The published measures show:

 - 16 serious safety incidents (known as Never Events) which were reported across 257 independent and NHS hospitals treating private patients from Wednesday 1 April 2020 to Tuesday 31 March 2021.
-This compares with 18 Never Events across 273 sites in the previous period.
+This compares with 18 Never Events across 273 sites in the period from Wednesday 1 January 2020 to Thursday 31 December 2020.

 - 150 reported healthcare associated infections (HCAIs) across 730,000 bed days, at the sites where we could calculate a rate.
 This shows a slight change in the overall HCAI infection rate from 24 per 100,000 bed days in the previous period (Wednesday 1 January 2020 to Thursday 31 December 2020) to 20.5 per 100,000 bed days.
 In addition, there were 20 HCAIs for which we could not calculate a rate, making a total of 170 HCAIs.